Rouser919/Student-data-base/README.md

 # Student-data-base
 C++
-In future I will add mysql base option to this project, maybe qt to better visual face.
+In future I will add mysql base option to this project

 17.01.2021 Add base class with some definitions  Add functions to modify/erase/add marks